HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 As the top elements will show, the `script` is the 6th most frequently used HTML element.
 From the standpoint of the Markup chapter, we were interested in the ways the `script` element is used across these millions of pages from the data set.

 Overall, around 2% (1.96% on desktop and 2.04% on mobile) of the pages we analyzed contain no scripting at all, not even scripts with the `type` attribute set to `application/ld+json`.
-Considering that nowadays it’s pretty common for a page to include at least one script for an analytics solution, this seems noteworthy.
+Considering that nowadays it's pretty common for a page to include at least one script for an analytics solution, this seems noteworthy.

 At the opposite end of the spectrum, the numbers show that more than 97% of pages (97.65% on desktop and 97.63% on mobile) contain at least one script, either inline or external.